The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Numerical results

-\item \textbf{CEV-A}: Eq.~\eqref{eq:hagan-cev} in Theorem~\ref{th:cev1}, the equivalent CEV volatility based on \citet{hagan2002sabr}. \item \textbf{CEV-B}: Eq.~\eqref{eq:paulot-cev} in Theorem~\ref{th:cev2}, the equivalent CEV volatility based on \citet{paulot2015asym}. \end{itemize} The three BS-based approximations are good representatives of existing methods.
+In this section, we numerically test the two CEV-based approximations in comparison to existing BS-based approximations.\footnote{The Python code used in this study can be found at \url{https://github.com/PyFE/PyfengForPapers}.} For easier reference, the methods are labeled as follows: \begin{itemize} \item \textbf{BS-A}: Eq.~\eqref{eq:hklw}, the HKLW formula of \citet{hagan2002sabr}. \item \textbf{BS-B}: Eq.~\eqref{eq:paulot-bs}, \citet{paulot2015asym}'s equivalent BS volatility of order $O(T)$. \item \textbf{BS-C}: \citet[\S 5.4]{lorig2017lsv}'s equivalent BS volatility up to $O(T^3)$ \item \textbf{DMHJ}: Eq.~\eqref{eq:demarco}, the small-strike BS volatility smile determined by the mass at zero~\citep{demarco2017shapes} \item \textbf{CEV-A}: Eq.~\eqref{eq:hagan-cev} in Theorem~\ref{th:cev1}, the equivalent CEV volatility based on \citet{hagan2002sabr}. \item \textbf{CEV-B}: Eq.~\eqref{eq:paulot-cev} in Theorem~\ref{th:cev2}, the equivalent CEV volatility based on \citet{paulot2015asym}. \end{itemize} The three BS-based approximations are good representatives of existing methods.
 Let us make several comments on the selection of the methods.
 In BS-A, we do not adopt \citet{obloj2007fine}'s leading order correction since the HKLW formula is widely used already.
 In BS-B, we do not use the $O(T^2)$ term because it is not in a closed form.
 The naive CEV approximation of \citet{yang2017cev-sabr} is not included because it has no dependency on $\vov$ and $\rho$.
 Similarly, the price approximation of \citet{jordan2011vol} is not included as it works only for $\rho=0$.
-Although it is not reviewed in Section \ref{sec:model}, we include the $O(T^3)$ approximation of \citet{lorig2015lsv}, which is labeled BS-C. In \citet{lorig2015lsv}, the higher-order result is obtained at the expense of the accuracy of $k$ away from one; the approximation is valid only for near-the-money strike prices because the dependency on $k$ is completely expressed using the powers of $\log k$ in all orders of time.
-This is compared with BS-A and BS-B, in which the accuracy over all $k$ is maintained to a certain degree through $H(z)$ in the leading order term\footnote{The leading and first-order terms of BS-C coincide with those of BS-A and BS-B at $k=1$.}.
+Although it is not reviewed in Section \ref{sec:model}, we include the $O(T^3)$ approximation of \citet{lorig2017lsv}, which is labeled BS-C. In \citet{lorig2017lsv}, the higher-order result is achieved at the expense of the lower accuracy for off-the-money strike; the approximation is valid only for near-the-money strike prices because the dependency on $k$ is expressed in terms of the expansions of $\log k$ in all orders of time.
+This is in contrast to BS-A and BS-B, in which the accuracy over all $k$ is maintained to a certain degree through $H(z)$ in the leading order term\footnote{The leading and first-order terms of BS-C coincide with those of BS-A and BS-B at $k=1$.}.
 For this reason, the approximation quality of BS-C may deteriorate faster than that of BS-A or BS-B as $k$ moves away from one.
 Therefore, it is of additional interest to numerically compare the three BS-based methods.
-The DMHJ asymptotics are not self-contained, as they need the externally estimated mass at zero and are only valid for $k<1$.
-However, they provide a useful reference as an arbitrage-free smile at the small strike.
-We thus evaluate DMHJ with the mass at zero estimated from CEV-A or CEV-B.
+The DMHJ asymptotics is not self-contained, as it needs the externally estimated mass at zero and are only valid for $k<1$.
+However, they provide a useful reference as a model-free volatility smile at small strikes.
+We thus evaluate DMHJ with the two values of the mass at zero; one estimated from CEV-A or CEV-B and the other the true value.